 What happens if a GP won’t refer me to the medical cannabis clinics?

-You can self refer by filling out the form on our website.
+You can self refer by booking a consultation with one of our specialists.
 You will then need to allow us access to your GP summary, and you will need to book an appointment with our private GP before you see a specialist.
 It should be noted that there is an extra cost for this.

 How can I self refer?